athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Druid.md

 **Anathema** despoil natural places, consume more natural resources than you require to live comfortably, teach the Wildsong to non-druids

-Your choice of druidic order adds further anathema, as detailed in the order’s entry.
+Your choice of druidic order adds further anathema, as detailed in the order's entry.

 See specific orders for more information.